madaster/madaster.github.io/profile.md

 At this page you can change your first name, last name and telephone-number.
 Right now, it is not possible to change other data, like your password or e-mailadress.
 If this becomes possible, it will be communicated on this page.

 ## Can I change the language of the platform?
 Yes, you can.
 Click on ‘System settings’.
-Here you can choose for ‘Dutch’ or ‘English’, which will change the language of the whole platform.
+Here you can choose for ‘Dutch’, ‘English’ or ‘German’, which will change the language of the whole platform.
 At any time, you can change this setting again.